-SSAS Entity Framework Provider (tm) (patent pending) enables you to use LINQ and Microsoft ADO.NET Entity Framework to query OLAP cubes, offline cube files and SSAS in-memory Tabular model (BISM) like a regular relational database, but with the same outstanding performance offered by OLAP cubes, even when your data volume is measured in terabytes.
-You can make your read LINQ queries orders of a magnitude faster, and reuse existing applications for Big Data volumes with trivial Data Access layer / LINQ modifications.
+SSAS Entity Framework Provider (tm) (patent pending) enables you to use LINQ and Microsoft ADO.NET Entity Framework to query OLAP cubes, offline cube files and SSAS in-memory Tabular model (BISM) like a regular relational database, but with the same outstanding performance offered by OLAP cubes, even when your cube size measures in dozens of terabytes and the cube data source is in petabytes.
+You can make your read LINQ queries orders of a magnitude faster, and reuse existing applications for volumes of Big Data scale with trivial LINQ Data Access layer modifications.
 Our product also allows you to expose data in your existing and new cubes to external applications via OData.
+It is the only product on the market that allows OData queries to group and aggregate OData service data server-side.
 SSAS Entity Framework Provider (tm) generates MDX behind the scenes, passes it to ADOMD.NET and converts ADOMD.NET result recordset into populated and connected objects (POCO / entities).
 There is no need to write MDX queries manually any more.

 Say good-bye to the time spent on denormalization, complex ETL and performance optimizations of your SQL.
 It has been claimed that for complex queries OLAP cubes can produce an answer up to 0.1% of the time required for the same query on OLTP row-oriented RDBMS.
 With our product LINQ is much faster than SQL with queries to big data volumes (the key is not to ask for more rows than you display), and your data warehouse physical DB schema can stay perfectly normal, putting all denormalization work on OLAP cube.
 And if you do not have to merge tables from multiple OLTP data sources, you have an option to use Single Entity Data Model for both Data Entry/OLTP and Reporting/OLAP.
 You have an option, but you do not have to - our product will work with multiple models and star schemas with no issues.